mristin/bimprove-scenarios/ontology/virtual_inspection/scenario.md

 Nobody can edit!
 Edits are done *via* continuous_plan_update.

 ### Versioning
 Important: the virtual inspection can take time range/versions into account (both for plans and for observed images and point cloud!)

 Are point clouds grouped by atomic recordings?

 Are there manually recorded point clouds?

 What about images?
 The UAV recordings probably give videos (tied to a single atomic recording), while manual images are captured by a phone at an arbitrary time point.

-Should we be able to visualize BFC as well?
+Should we be able to visualize BCF as well?
 And how?

 Should we visualize multiple versions of BIM?
 Should they be compared on-the-fly?
 (See also below as-digitally-reconstructed vs as-planned!)

+Repercussions for time & space complexity!!
+(O(n^2) if we need to pre-compute all the possible diffs.)

 ### Information about elements